cloudflare/voprf-ts/README.md

 npm install @noble/curves @noble/hashes
 ```

-Upon successful installation, the backend can be utilized as illustrated below:
+Upon successful installation, the provider can be utilized as illustrated below:

 ```javascript
 import { Crypto } from '@cloudflare/voprf-ts';